-Two new extensions of the KC Streetcar to be completed in 2025 and 2026 will run from the downtown north to the Missouri River area where the new KC Current Soccer stadium opened along with major new development and south from Union Station to the Country Club Plaza and UMKC.
-Additional routes are being planned for an east-west corridor in Kansas City, Missouri, and a route north across the Missouri River.
+In addition to two new extensions of the KC Streetcar in 2025 and 2026 from the downtown north to the Missouri River area where the new KC Current Soccer stadium opened along with major new development and south from Union Station to the Country Club Plaza and UMKC, additional routes are being planned for an east-west corridor in Kansas City, Missouri, and a route north across the Missouri River.
 A recent federal transportation grant is allowing MARC to work with the Unified Government of Wyandotte County, Kansas, Kansas City, Missouri and Independence, Missouri, to plan for a connected high speed transit corridor from western Wyandotte County through Kansas City's downtown to the center of Independence.